nagasudhirpulla/taming_python/blog/skills/flask_jinja_template_inheritance.md

 ### static files required for this example
 * For this example to work, JavaScript and CSS libraries are required to be hosted in the `static/node_modules` folder.
 * We can use npm to generate the required files.
-* Create a file named `package.json` in the 'static' folder and paste the following in it
+* Create a file named `package.json` in the 'static' folder and paste the following in it.
 ```json
 {
     "name": "sample_app",